nezaboodka/reactronic/README.md

   - `Reentrance.CancelPrevious` - cancel previous transaction in favor of current one;
   - `Reentrance.RunSideBySide` - multiple simultaneous transactions are allowed.

-**Start** option defines how transaction is related to a parent transaction (if any):

-  - `Start.InsideParentTransaction` - transaction is part of parent transaction (default);
-  - `Start.AsStandaloneTransaction` - transaction is self-contained (separated from parent);
-  - `Start.AfterParentTransaction` - transaction starts after parent one as a self-contained transaction.

 **Monitor** option is an object that holds the status of running functions, which it is attached to.
 A single monitor object can be shared between multiple transaction and cache functions, thus